 - The comfort rating measures the lowest temperature where the “average” woman will be comfortable, relaxed, and not feeling cold.

-- The transition rating measures the lowest temperature where the “average” man will sleep comfortably, without shivering.
+- The lower limit rating measures the lowest temperature where the “average” man will sleep comfortably, without shivering.
 Men have more body mass than women and generate more body heat, so they can tolerate lower temperatures.

 - The extreme rating measures the lowest temperature a woman can survive using the sleeping bag.
 Any lower and they’re at a high risk of hypothermia and death.